n8willis/opentype-shaping-documents/opentype-shaping-emoji.md

 lookup.
 This can include any other substitution feature in the <abbr>GSUB</abbr>
 feature table.

-Support for RGI emoji sequences or other emoji sequences defined as valid in Unicode may be implemented in a feature that are enabled by default and cannot be disabled by application-level user interfaces, such as the `rlig` feature (for "required ligatures").
+Support for <abbr>RGI</abbr> emoji sequences or other emoji sequences defined as valid in Unicode may be implemented in a feature that are enabled by default and cannot be disabled by application-level user interfaces, such as the `rlig` feature (for "required ligatures").